PowerCoders-Milan/mister-cocktail/README.md

 `sequelize-cli db:seed:all`

 If you mess up your DB you can always erase it with `sequelize-cli db:drop` and then recreate it.

+Now *use PgAdmin 4 to visualize your DB*.
+Don't remember how? --> Check the slides

 ## Step 5 - Create the controllers